michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 32. This is less than all other seeds; but when it has grown, it is greater than all herbs, and becometh a tree, so that the fowl of the heavens come (and) build in its branches.

-33. Another parable he spake to them: The kingdom of heaven resembles that leaven which a woman took and hid in three satasThe seä, or sata, was the third of an ephah. of meal, until the whole was leavened.
+33. Another parable he spake to them: The kingdom of heaven resembles that leaven which a woman took and hid in three satas

 34. All these spake Jeshu in parables to the multitude; and without a parable he did not speak with them.